Israel

 Opium Found at Ancient Burial Site Possible Offering to the Gods

-Opium traces found at an Israeli burial site might have been offerings to gods, according to new research.
-Archeologists analyzed residue left in eight out of twenty-two vessels discovered amongst the remains and dated it back to approximately the...
+Opium traces found at an ancient Israeli burial site might have been offerings to gods, according to recent research.
+Archeologists analyzed residue left in eight out of twenty-two vessels discovered amongst the remains and dated it back to approximately...